Title 802 | Chapter 003 | Regulation 010REG

 (e)

-Grandchildren of the victim.
+Grandchildren of the victim; and

 (2)

-For purposes of KRS 49.310(1)(b), a surviving personal representative of the victim shall be a person appointed as the executor or administrator of the victim's estate by a competent court or a person legally authorized to act on the victim's behalf or on behalf of the victim's estate.
+For purposes of KRS 49.310(1)(b), a surviving personal representative of the victim shall be a person appointed as the executor or administrator of the victim's estate by a competent court of jurisdiction or a person legally authorized to act on the victim's behalf or on behalf of the victim's estate.

 (3)